 If you cannot find Havarti cheese, you can use Italian Fontina cheese in this.
 If you do not like cheese at all in your soups you can omit this ingredient.

 To add a bit more crunch to the soup, feel free to add croutons when serving!
-(For those who cannot have bread, you can cut some Glutinos or Udi’s white sandwich bread in small cubes and toast them on a pan and top the soup with these)
+(For those who cannot have bread, you can cut some Glutinos or Udi’s white sandwich bread or purchase a french baguette and cut in small cubes and toast them on a pan and top the soup with these.)

 4 cans of turkey broth